kaylahannen/cse15l-lab-reports/Lab 1.md

 ![Image](Screen Shot 2024-01-11 at 3.22.11 PM.png)

-I ran the ls command out of the home directory with a lecture1 directory argument.
+I ran the ls command with a lecture1 directory argument.
 The terminal listed the files and directories within the lecture1 directory.
 This occurred because ls command was assigned to the lecture1 directory and functions to list files and directories within the assigned directory.
 There was no error.

 Example 6: ls, file argument